jundalisay/superb/content/en/social/economics/fallacies/simple-says-law.md

-17 High production is the true source of the gains made by townseople over the country people.
+{{< s v="17">}} High production is the true source of the gains made by townseople over the country people.
 The division of nations into agricultural, manufacturing, and commercial, is idle enough.
 The success of people in agriculture is a stimulus to its manufacturing and commercial prosperity.
 Its flourishing manufactures and commerce gives a benefit on its agriculture also.

-18 The position of a nation with its neighbours, is analogous to the relation of one of its provinces to the others.
+{{< s v="18">}} The position of a nation with its neighbours, is analogous to the relation of one of its provinces to the others.
 It has an interest in their prosperity, being sure to profit by their opulence.
 The US government acted most wisely in 1802 to civilize the Creek Indians.
 They introduced the habits of industry amongst them and make them producers capable of barter.
 It is useful and honourable to mankind, that one nation should have liberal principles.

-19 It does not hurt the national industry to import commodities from abroad.
+{{< s v="19">}} It does not hurt the national industry to import commodities from abroad.

-20 The encouragement of mere consumption is no benefit to commerce because the difficulty is in supplying the means, not in stimulating the desire of consumption.
+{{< s v="20">}} The encouragement of mere consumption is no benefit to commerce because the difficulty is in supplying the means, not in stimulating the desire of consumption.
 Production alone furnishes those means.
 Thus, good governments stimulate production, bad governments encourage consumption.

 > Our comment: Say's position shows how undeveloped the world was during his time.
 Nowadays, there has been so much capital expenditure that the promotion of consumption is the focus, as seen in advertising and online marketing.
 Thus, we can say that his advocacies cannot be a universal principle.

-21 Since the creation of a new product is the opening of a new market for other products, to consume or destroy a product is to stop selling those other products.
+{{< s v="21">}} Since the creation of a new product is the opening of a new market for other products, to consume or destroy a product is to stop selling those other products.
 This is not bad if it was consumed to satisfy some human want.
 A rich nation's gross national re-production exceeds the gross consumption.
 This consumption, however, has opened no new market, but has closed the current market.

-22 The general demand for products is proportionally brisk to production.
+{{< s v="22">}} The general demand for products is proportionally brisk to production.
 The products create various degrees of demand, according to the wants, manners, capital, industry, and natural resources of each country.
 The most demanded products yields the best interest of money to the capitalist, the largest profits to the adventurer, and the best wages to the labourer.

-23 A nation that produces abundantly yields handsome profits because:
+{{< s v="23">}} A nation that produces abundantly yields handsome profits because:
 - the demand is great
 - there are always many products in the market, ready to bid for new productive services